ucsb-cs9/w24/_lab/lab07.md

 # Instructions

 You will need to create six files:
 * `Salad.py` - Defines a Salad class representing commonality for all Salads.
-For simplicity, this class will assume all Salads have a `size` and `price`
+For simplicity, this class will assume all Salads have a `size` and `price`.
 * `CustomSalad.py` - Defines a child class of Salad.
-This class should inherit all fields / methods from the Salad class, but also introduces the concepts of toppings a customer can order (represented as a list of strings)
+This class should inherit all fields / methods from the Salad class, but also introduces the concepts of toppings a customer can order (represented as a list of strings).
 * `SpecialtySalad.py` - Defines a child class of Salad.
 This class should inherit all fields / methods from the Salad class.
-Specialty salads are defined by a name attribute and all have a set price depending on the salad size
+Specialty salads are defined by a name attribute and all have a set price depending on the salad size.
 * `SaladOrder.py` - Defines a class that is a collection of salad objects the customer wants to order.
 The total price for the order can be derived from each individual salad price.
 This class will also have an expected time of when the customer would like their salads ready for pickup.
-More details on this later in the writeup
+More details on this later in the writeup.
 * `OrderQueue.py` - Defines a MinHeap to organize and process Salad Orders according to their expected time of pickup.
 You can adapt the Heap implementation shown in the textbook supporting the specifications in this lab.
-* `testFile.py` - This file will contain your pytest functions that tests the overall correctness of your class definitions
+* `testFile.py` - This file will contain your pytest functions that tests the overall correctness of your class definitions.

 There will be no starter code for this assignment, but rather class descriptions and required methods are defined in the specification below.